fgrunewald/Martini_PolyPly/README.md

 ## License & Legal Notes

-This software is distributed under the GNU General Public License v3.0 (G.P.L 3), which permits commercial and non-commercial usage free of charge, modification and redistribution of the software and/or parts of the code under applicable conditions outlined in license.
-The license text is distributed with the software.
+This software is distributed under the GNU General Public License v3.0 (G.P.L 3), which permits commercial and non-commercial usage free of charge, modification and redistribution of the software and/or parts of the code under applicable conditions outlined in the license.
+The [LICENSE](license text) is distributed with the software.
 Any copy right or license infringements resulting from improper usage and/or modification of the code are punishable under applicable country law.
 In accordance with the license no warranty is granted with respect to correctness of the outputs.
 If you or your company suffer material or immaterial losses due to incorrect results, the authors assume no financial liability for those or other losses resulting from the program’s usage.
 Any user is him/her-self responsible to appropriately give credit to all publications and individual’s, who contributed to the program and/or developed force-field parameters distributed with the program.

-This project is licensed under the GNU general public license - see the [LICENSE](LICENSE) file for details.